 And here are 5 things that make developers’ motivation reduce quickly no matter how much money they are offered:

 Good management is an indispensable motivation factor for both people and projects.
 The qualities of an excellent manager include quick decision making, avoiding micro-managing, encouraging independent thinking, awareness of the process of building quality software as well as willingness to come to the defense of their team when needed.
-With such a manager, a development team will be ready to work at nights for good results as they will be trying to return that favor and be loyal to the manager.
+With such a manager, a dedicated development team will be ready to work at nights for good results as they will be trying to return that favor and be loyal to the manager.
 In the result the developers will be highly motivated and the software they’re building will be even better.

 As behavioral research indicates, people are always happy to learn some new skills and challenge old ones.
 By the way, this learning and challenge factor matters greatly when the compensation is negotiated.
 Thus, people tend to accept less payment if the work is interesting and teaches some new skills.
 By letting developers to play with some flashy new technologies that challenge them at work, it’s possible to gain impressive productivity levels.